llm-bible/llm-bible.github.io/_publications/liu2025attention.markdown

 bibkey: liu2025attention
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.09997"}
-tags: ['Model Architecture', 'Attention Mechanism']
+tags: ['Attention Mechanism', 'Model Architecture']
 ---
 Hallucination has emerged as a significant barrier to the effective application of Large Language Models (LLMs).
 In this work, we introduce a novel